edgepointlearning/edgepointlearning.github.io/_pages/solutions.md

 <figure class="featuredIcon">{{ site.data.icons.lightbulb.svg }}</figure>

 EdgePoint Learning works closely with you to understand you business and craft a targeted learning solution that works.
-Whether your organization is a small- or medium-sized business, multinational corporation or non-profit, good learning equals good business.
+Whether your organization is a small or medium-sized business, multinational corporation or non-profit, good learning equals good business.

 EdgePoint has the expertise to develop learning solutions that will get the job done, including: